taroken6/conveyor/docs/schema.rst

           filterable: boolean #Whether the given field should be filterable on tables
           editable: boolean or function #Whether the given field should be editable
           showDetail: boolean or function #Whether the given field should be displayed on the detail page
-          showIndex: boolean #Whether the given field should be displayed on the index page
+          showIndex: boolean or function #Whether the given field should be displayed on the index page
-          showCreate: boolean #Whether the given field should be displayed on the create page
+          showCreate: boolean or function #Whether the given field should be displayed on the create page
-          showTooltip: boolean #Whether the given field should be displayed on the tooltip
+          showTooltip: boolean or function #Whether the given field should be displayed on the tooltip
           queryIndex: boolean #Whether should be queried while fetching index page; by default the query will look at 'showIndex' prop but, if showIndex is false and queryIndex is true, will still query the field; used if you wish to have a field be available but NOT displaying for index
           queryDetail: boolean #Whether should be queried while fetching detail page; by default the query will look at 'showDetail' prop but, if showDetail is false and queryDetail is true, will still query the field; used if you wish to have a field be available but NOT displaying for detail
         }